subdirectory_arrow_right Kid Icarus: Of Myths and Monsters (Game)

 1

-Inside the game’s files are unused animations of Diddy Kong laughing.
-The file names suggest that it would’ve been used when using the Banana Peel down special.
+In the files for both games are unused animations of Diddy Kong laughing.
+The file names in Brawl suggest that it would’ve been used when using the Banana Peel down special.

 1